-Our permanent exhibition Preservation And Renewal: Bauhaus And International Style Buildings In Tel Aviv displays color photographs of recently renovated buildings in the White City alongside historic photographs and architectural plans.
-This exhibit makes a great starting point to explore the Bauhaus in Tel Aviv.
-Our best-selling book Preservation and Renewal (available also for online orders) allows one to peruse it while touring the city, next to the buildings themselves.
+This exhibition – and our classic book by the same title about preservation of the Bauhaus buildings in Tel Aviv – presents color photographs of renovated buildings in the White City alongside historic photographs and architectural plans.
+The book’s compact design allows one to peruse it while touring the city, next to the buildings themselves.

 This exhibition curated by Bauhaus Center founder Micha Gross has been shown in galleries, universities and other venues around the globe.
 It is our hope that all owners of buildings slated for preservation in Tel Aviv may be convinced of the feasibility of preserving their property, and that our next exhibition and book may present the entire White City as well preserved.

 Visit the reprise of this Bauhaus exhibition soon in the Bauhaus Center Tel Aviv (next to Dizengoff Square).
 Sign up for our newsletter and follow us on Facebook for updates and invites.

 Our new documentary exhibition “Russian Revolution and Architecture: 100 years of the Vkhutemas architecture and art school, Moscow” pays tribute to the work of the Vkhutemas School of Architecture and Art.

 The school was founded in the wake of the Russian Revolution and was committed to building a better future, until its closing int 1930.
 Its progressive designs for architecture and art were far ahead of their time and impress even today’s viewers.
 Historical and political circumstances led to the fact that this “cradle” of modernism was hardly noticed, at least in the West.
 100 years after the founding of the school, it is to be presented anew in all its significance.